ATMOSSAT™

 (Not to scale)

-Bi-directional revolution, Electric Turbofan & Motor/Dynamo
+Bi-directional, axial rotational, Electric Turbofan & Motor/Dynamo

 Semi-evacuated, hollow cylinder chamber

-Semi-evacuated, hollow cylinder
+Semi-evacuated, hollow cylinder.

 Buttressed, structural support frame strut